kevintruong/til/RPC,-Part-1:-Introduction-to-Remote-Procedure-Calls.md

   // Send down the wire (we do not send the zero byte; the '!' signifies the end of the message) write(fd, buffer, strlen(buffer) );

-  ssize_t bytesread = read(fd, buffer, sizeof(buffer));
+  // Wait for the server to send a response ssize_t bytesread = read(fd, buffer, sizeof(buffer));

   // Example: unmarshal the bytes received back from text into an int